The National Cultural Foundation

 St. James, Barbados

-The National Cultural Foundation, in its continued effort to support the creative industries, offered support to Barbadian-based artist Annalee Davis with assistance in her first solo exhibition entitled re-wilding in the UK at Haarlem Artspace in Derbyshire.
+The National Cultural Foundation, in its continued effort to support the creative industries, offered support to Barbadian-based artist Annalee Davis to build a new website platforming her hybrid art practice ahead of her first solo exhibition in the UK entitled re: wilding at Haarlem Artspace in Derbyshire.
 The exhibition opened September 12, 2020 and presents a new installation commission piece by Haarlem alongside recent drawings and a large scale photograph. the works reflect on the rural, reconstructing meaning and connections.
 The exhibition is also part of re: rural – four contemporary artists un-learn and re-imagine the rural, which also presents the work of women artists Feral Practice, Deirdre O’Mahony and Pauline Woolley on the gallery’s new online platform Haarlem Periodical.
 Haarlem Artspace is in Wirksworth, a town with a radical political and industrial history in Derbyshire.

 Curator of the exhibition, Liv Penrose Punnett said “It’s been fantastic working with Annalee and her drawings and new sculpture.
 It feels like it has really highlighted the cross Atlantic historical connections and shown audiences here the importance of the plantation in terms of our collective rural economy, the history of this and our relationship to it now.”